sanjaybh/aircode_api_shopping/docs/en/src/guide/functions/debug.md

 <ACImage src="/_images/1671517558612.png" mode="light" />
 <ACImage src="/_images/1671517589421.png" mode="dark" />

+## Simulating Debugging Requests' Method {#simulating-request-method}

+By default, debugging requests are made using the POST method.
+To simulate GET, PUT, and DELETE requests, you can set a special Header with the key `x-mock-method` and the value as one of the lowercase options: **get, post, put, or delete**.
+This allows you to send a request to this function with the corresponding method.
+This feature proves useful when debugging RESTful interfaces.

 ## Debug with Online Requests {#use-online-requests}

 Sometimes, we hope to use real request to reproduce some online scenarios and even modify them when debugging.
 This is especially useful when troubleshooting online problems, debugging Webhooks, or connecting to OAuth.